 The instability of the market has been a concern for investors willing to diversify their portfolio in this respect.
 Arguments about the price volatility of the so-called digital gold point to the fact that it is still relatively new, unlike other fiat systems and asset classes.

 Several Bitcoin enthusiasts indicated that there should be a near-stability in price if it sticks around for, say a new decade.
 Irrespective of this, Bitcoin’s volatility challenges its place as a safe haven asset.

 This is because the physical counterpart, gold, hardly goes through the extremities associated with Bitcoin.
 It has an independence that makes it relatively unaffected by the news and other market dynamicity.

 Could Bitcoin Replace Gold as a Safe Haven Asset?

 Despite its limitations, Bitcoin has proven to be a resilient system of wealth transfer and has carved a path as a reliable investment option.
 Accordingly, there have been several developments in the crypto sphere, providing much-needed stability to the digital payments landscape.

-However, despite the popularity of Bitcoin as a safe haven asset, it shows relatively little correlation with the physical gold.
+However, despite the popularity of Bitcoin as a safe haven asset, it shows relatively little correlation with physical gold or ETFs.
 They are different entities and can be used accordingly to diversify investment options.

 While they have similarities, Bitcoin poses way too much volatility for investors with low-risk tolerances and wealth protection as their fundamental goal.
 This, in every sense of the world, makes gold a safer choice for investors, especially in the face of economic uncertainties.